 The subsequent element pertains to the influx of recent Chinese immigrants, who currently hold a prominent position within the retail industry (Lyons, 2019).
 The majority, if not all, of the prominent commercial locations in Honiara are possessed by these recent immigrants, hence generating heightened levels of resentment among the indigenous population.
 The individuals in question have acquired a reputation for engaging in corrupt practices, specifically utilising bribery as a means to navigate official institutions in order to get licenses, work and residential permits, as well as planning permissions.
 These actions serve to intensify the existing erosion within the public sector.
 Despite the occurrence of the Honiara riots in 2006, during which numerous newly established Chinese firms were subjected to arson and looting, the presence of Chinese enterprises has witnessed a subsequent rise and expansion into various provinces.
-The retail sector in the Solomon Islands has planning permission of the Solomon Islands' economy, employment opportunities, trade, and business activities with China.
+The retail sector in the Solomon Islands has witnessed a significant presence of Chinese enterprises, leading to a consolidation of Chinese interests.
+This phenomenon has potentially resulted in the integration of the Solomon Islands' economy, employment opportunities, trade, and business activities with China.
 In contrast, the level of integration between Taiwan and the Solomon Islands in the commercial sector is limited (Aqorau, 2021).